Rescuers Battle To Save Boy Trapped Down Afghan Well - UrduPoint

 The video was obtained by rescuers lowering a camera down the narrow well by rope.

-Local officials said the boy appeared trapped about ten metres (33-feet) down the 25 metre shaft.
+Local officials said the boy appeared trapped about 10 metres (33 feet) down the 25-metre shaft.

-"A team is there with an ambulance, oxygen and other necessary things," tweeted Abdullah Azzam, secretary to Deputy Prime Minister Abdulghani Barada.
+"A team is there with an ambulance, oxygen and other necessary things," tweeted Abdullah Azzam, secretary to Deputy Prime Minister Abdulghani Baradar.

 Rescuers were digging an open slit trench from an angle at the surface to try to reach the point where the boy is trapped.